In March 1999 a totally revised DB7 Vantage and Vantage Volante made their debut at the annual Geneva Motorshow.

 Building on the success of the in-line 6 cylinder DB7 the new Vantage models featured an all new 420bhp, 6.0 litre V12 engine, with a choice of 6 speed manual or 5 speed automatic gearbox.
 A ‘Touchtronic’ option quickly became available offering a more involving experience for customers who preferred automatic gearboxes.

+The very last version of the Aston Martin DB7, the GTA was introduced alongside the GT at the 2002 Birmingham Motor Show.
 The GTA was the automatic version with a 5 speed Touchtronic automatic gearbox and with the engine in Vantage 420 bhp tune.

+Additionally, the GT and GTA chassis had substantially updated suspension from the DB7 Vantage models.
 Aesthetically, compared to the Vantage it has a mesh front grille, vents in the bonnet (hood), a boot (trunk) spoiler, an aluminium gear lever, optional carbon fibre trim and new wheels.
 It also has 355 mm front and 330 mm rear vented disc brakes made by Brembo.

 Other than the gearbox, engine specification and badging, the GTA is otherwise identical to the GT.
 This includes the wheels, suspension and braking upgrades as well as the additional vents, mesh grille and upturned spoiler on the boot.

 Due to the low kilometers, the Aston is in a wonderful and impressive condition.
 It really is a collectors example in a unique condition.

 It has been very tastefully specified in a classic dark green metallic with a brown leather interior.

 The nicest thing is off-course to drive with the DB7.